Exclusive: Housing Advocates' Report Details Alleged Discrimination Against New Yorkers With Rental Assistance

 NEW YORK (CBSNewYork) — Wednesday, housing advocates will be releasing never-before-seen data alleging rampant discrimination against New Yorkers with housing assistance.

-CBS2’s Ali Bauman has an exclusive look at the report and why advocates argue it is exacerbating the city’s homeless crisis.READ MORE: With New Jersey And Connecticut Moving To End Mask Mandates, Will New York Be Next?
+CBS2’s Ali Bauman has an exclusive look at the report and why advocates argue it is exacerbating the city’s homeless crisis.READ MORE: Mayor Eric Adams Tells State Legislature New York City Needs Funding To Battle Crime, Pandemic

 A woman named Sophia, who asked to remain anonymous, has notebooks filled with New York apartments she says she was rejected from after applying with her rental assistance voucher.

-Note: Editor’s note: This story first appeared on Feb.
-8